hereya/hereya-docs/docs/deploy-nodejs-aws.md

 hereya undeploy -w staging
 ```

-The resources created by `hereya bootstrap aws` does not incur costs when not in use.
-If you no longer want to use `hereya` in your AWS account, you can remove the resources by running:
+* If you no longer want to use `hereya` in your AWS account, you can remove the resources created by `hereya bootstrap aws` by running:
 ```bash
 hereya unbootstrap aws
 ```